Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 If the goal of retail S&OE is to resolve unforeseen capacity and resource challenges in the short term, then retail S&OP, by contrast, looks further into the future.
 The goal of retail S&OP is to ensure sufficient capacity and resources to support future growth targets, planned changes in the distribution network, major seasons, and more.

-1. Goods flows that match, rather than exceed, capacity throughout the supply chain.
-This secures reliable supply, which in turn prevents lost sales from delivery problems.
+• Goods flows that match, rather than exceed, capacity throughout the supply chain secure reliable supply, which in turn prevents lost sales from delivery problems.

 Preparing for major seasons provides an important use case for retail S&OP.
-For example, the critical (and complicated) seasonal shift from winter to spring brings an increased consumer focus on yard care and outdoor spaces.
-This requires retailers to source related goods well ahead of the season itself to ensure that their stores and distribution centers will be stocked in preparation for a big sales peak, the timing of which is often weather-driven and, therefore, unpredictable.
+For example, the critical (and complicated) seasonal shift from winter to spring increases consumer focus on yard care and outdoor spaces.
+This requires retailers to source related goods well ahead of the season itself to ensure that their stores and distribution centers will be stocked in preparation for a prominent sales peak, the timing of which is often weather-driven and, therefore, unpredictable.

-Preparations for a major season usually start 9–15 months before the season begins, when retailers begin setting sales goals and defining their seasonal assortment accordingly.
-You must then determine the amount of goods you have to source to match that sales plan, as well as when to order these goods and deliver them to stores and distribution centers to stock up before the season starts.
+Preparations for a major season usually start 9–15 months before the season begins, when retailers set sales goals and define their seasonal assortment accordingly.
+You must then determine the number of goods you have to source to match that sales plan and when to order them and deliver them to stores and distribution centers to stock up before the season starts.
 You also need to be able to adapt flexibly if a season starts earlier than usual.

-Because purchase volumes are high and bulkier goods require a lot of storage space, home improvement retailers need to carefully plan when goods should arrive in their distribution centers.
-You should also consider whether a portion of your seasonal goods can bypass distribution centers entirely through vendor-to-store delivery, as well as plan how much additional warehousing space you may need to rent to deal with peak inventory.
+Because purchase volumes are high and bulkier goods require a lot of storage space, home improvement retailers must carefully plan when goods should arrive in their distribution centers.
+You should also consider whether a portion of your seasonal goods can bypass distribution centers entirely through vendor-to-store delivery and plan how much additional warehousing space you may need to rent to deal with peak inventory.

 It would simply be impossible to use spreadsheets to model the supply chain—with all its complexities—accurately enough to proactively identify bottlenecks in storage space or goods handling capacity.
 Even building a simplified model would be enormously time-consuming and prone to error.
 Using supply chain projections is the only way to detect the types of moving capacity bottlenecks described above with any degree of certainty.
 To learn more about effective S&OP in DIY retail, watch Leroy Merlin Italy’s success story.